peterlamar/engineering-leader/README.md

 * With humility, we all have different perspectives and will often give different feedback in response to the same situation.
 * With positive intent on someone's behalf
 * With understanding, as even the best of us can have difficulty not taking occasional feedback personally

+Sometimes ask the person if they wish to have the feedback to illustrate its for their growth.

 ## Training